 The overriding principle of all waste management is: don’t create it if you can avoid it.
 And if you must create the waste seek ways to keep the quantity small.

 The US hospital industry has a website called Sustainability Roadmap for Hospitals.
-It claims "many hospitals routinely throw from 50-70% of their waste into" a regulated waste stream when the actual percentage of waste that need to be considered medical waste is closer to 10 percent.
+It claims "many hospitals routinely throw from 50-70% of their waste into" a regulated waste stream when the actual percentage of waste that needs to be considered regulated waste is closer to 10 percent.
+If that is true, it points to an opportunity for great savings.

 Waste management programs should concentrate on the facility operations, in particular those that generate the most waste.
 An educational system for employees can try to influence behavior - to keep employees mindful about waste production and segregated correctly so as to reduce the load on downstream treatment processes.